scarsty/mlcc/readme.md

 ```
 In this case, "argc" and "argv" in the program are NOT right with CMD, but are right with Power Shell, is it a bug of Windows?

-# fmt1

-A simple substitute of std::format.

-If you cannot stand the neglect of Clang and GCC, maybe you can try it.

-It also provide the formatter of vector and map to use is C++20.

-It has been removed due to the supporting of the mainstream compilers.

 # runtime_format

 A simple runtime format implement, temporary use before C++26 is released.